Dr Jun Chen (QMUL)

 Email: m.m.lone (at) cranfield.ac.uk

-Alexander Brownlee is a Senior Research Assistant at the University of Stirling.
+Alexander Brownlee is a Lecturer at the University of Stirling.
 He received his PhD from Robert Gordon University in Aberdeen 2009.
 He then worked as a software engineer in industry, and a research associate at Loughborough University before moving to Stirling.
 Dr Brownlee’s current research interests are in the area of “value-added optimisation”; techniques which yield optimal or near-optimal solutions but also reveal underlying information about the problem to better support decision making.
-His main focus is in metaheuristics, including evolutionary algorithms and estimation of distribution algorithms; related issues such as fitness modelling (and mining such models), handling constraints and multiple objectives, and decision support; and application areas including scheduling and simulation-based optimsation in civil engineering and transport.
+His main focus is in metaheuristics, including evolutionary algorithms and estimation of distribution algorithms; related issues such as fitness modelling (and mining such models), handling constraints and multiple objectives, and decision support; and application areas including scheduling and simulation-based optimisation in civil engineering and transport.

 Email: sbr (at) cs.stir.ac.uk